Professional Business Plan Specialists

 • Business Funders in South Africa ― GroFin

-Some of South Africa’s largest companies, such as mining companies, banks and telecommunication companies, also run incubators.
-These may run for a few months or a few years, so it is worth contacting them to find out about any incubator or development programmes.
+South Africa’s largest companies, such as mining companies, banks and telecommunication companies, also run incubators.
+These may run for a few months or years, so it is worth contacting them to learn about any incubator or development programmes.

 For this and other free advice, contact Dr Thommie Burger via LinkedIn.